phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

 Next let's see how to load the new implementation dynamically (so no need to update the dependency).

-The implementations are exactly like the SPI example, including the mapping file, but now we can remove the modules as dependencies in the pom.xml:
+The implementations are exactly like the Java SE SPI example, including the mapping file, but now we can remove the modules as dependencies in the pom.xml:

 ```xml
     <dependencies>